 Joseph M. Jacobson and Charles Fracchia

-Current biological research workflows make use of disparate, poorly integrated systems that cause a large mental burden on the scientist, leading to mistakes on often long, complex, and costly experimental procedures.
-The lack of open tools to assist in the collection of distributed experimental conditions and data is largely responsible for making protocols difficult to debug and laboratory practice hard to learn.
+Current biological research workflows make use of disparate, poorly integrated systems that impose a large mental burden on the scientist, leading to mistakes, often on long, complex, and costly experimental procedures.
+The lack of open tools to assist in the collection of distributed experimental conditions and data is largely responsible for making protocols difficult to debug, and laboratory practice hard to learn.
 In this work, we describe an open Protocol Descriptor Language (PDL) and system to enable a context-rich, quantitative approach to biological research.
-We detail the development of a closed-loop pipetting technology and a wireless, sample temperature sensor that integrate with our Protocol Description platform, enabling novel, real-time experimental feedback to the researcher, thereby reducing mistakes and increasing overall scientific reproducibility.
+We detail the development of a closed-loop pipetting technology and a wireless sample-temperature sensor that integrate with our Protocol Description platform, enabling novel, real-time experimental feedback to the researcher, thereby reducing mistakes and increasing overall scientific reproducibility.